 - Epetra.
 The package defines the basic classes for distributed matrices and vectors, linear operators and linear problems.
 Epetra classes are the common language spoken by all the Trilinos packages (even if some packages can "speak" other languages).
 Each Trilinos package accepts as input Epetra objects.
 This allows powerful combinations among the various Trilinos functionalities. - Triutils.
 This is a collection of utilities that are useful in software development.
-Here, we present a command line parser and a matrix generator, that are used throughout this document to defi ne example matrices. - AztecOO.
+Here, we present a command line parser and a matrix generator, that are used throughout this document to define example matrices. - AztecOO.
 This is a linear solver package based on preconditioned Krylov methods.
 Aztec users will find that AztecOO supports all the Aztec interfaces and functionality, and also provides significant new functionality. - IFPACK.
 The package performs various incomplete factorizations, and is here used with AztecOO. - Teuchos.
 This is a collection of classes that can be essential for advanced code development. - ML.
 The algebraic multilevel and domain decomposition preconditioner package provides scalable preconditioning capabilities for a variety of problems.
 It is here used as a preconditioner for AztecOO solvers.

 - Amesos.
-The package provides a common interface to certain sparse direct linear solvers (generally available outside the Trilinos framework), both sequential and parallel. - NOX.
-This is a collection of nonlinear solvers, designed to be easily integrated into an application and used with many different linear solvers.
+The package provides a common interface to certain sparse direct linear solvers (generally available outside the Trilinos framework), both sequential and parallel. - Anasazi.
+The package provides a common interface to parallel eigenvalue and eigenvector solvers, for both symmetric and non-symmetric linear problems. - NOX.
+This is a collection of nonlinear solvers, designed to be easily integrated into an application and used with many different linear solvers. - Didasko.
+This package contains all the examples reported in this tutorial.
+The sources of the examples can be found in the subdirectory <your-trilinos-home>/packages/didasko/examples.